civiform/docs/docs/contributor-guide/developer-guide/deploy-system/testing.md

 #### Log into a e2e test account

-1. Click on the top-rightmost dropdown then click the 'Switch role' button.
+1. Click on the top-rightmost dropdown the 'Switch role' button.

 	![Switch role dropdown](../../../.gitbook/assets/switch-role.png)